baww-com/baww-com.github.io/not-posts/Alts/Lisk/lisk.md

 ## How to Buy Lisk with PayPal

-Due to Paypal's chargeback feature, buying Lisk with Paypal takes a few extra steps.
+Due to Paypal's chargeback feature, buying Lisk with Paypal takes an extra step.
 The exchange [VirWoX](https://www.virwox.com?r=22aa25){:target="_blank"} allows you to convert paypal balance into Bitcoin.
 [Read our tutorial on this conversion](/buy-bitcoin/paypal/).
-Once you have obtained Bitcoin, you can send it to Bittrex just like the above example!
+Once you have Bitcoin, you can send it to Binance just like the example above.

 ## Can I Buy Lisk on Coinbase?

-At the time of this writing, Coinbase does not sell Lisk.
-There have been several rumors however, and many think that in early 2018 we will see several new coins, including Lisk, added to Coinbase.
-If you are interested in buying Lisk, just follow the steps above!
-You can trade Bitcoin's for Lisk on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
-If you don't own any Bitcoin, use [Coinbase!](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}
+Coinbase does not currently sell or trade Lisk.
+If you want to buy Lisk, please follow the above steps.
+You can trade Bitcoin for Lisk on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
+If you don't yet have any Bitcoin, use [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} to get started!

-## Step 4: How to Store you Lisk, Securely!
+## Step 4: How to securely store Lisk

-For Lisk, I reccomend the [offical Lisk Wallet](https://lisk.io/download){:target="_blank"}.
-Below will be a tutorial on how to use the wallet!
+The [offical Lisk Wallet](https://lisk.io/download){:target="_blank"} is the best place to start.

-Start off by downloading the correct wallet for your operating system.
-This guide will show how to install the wallet on Mac.
+First, download the correct wallet for your operating system.
+In this example, we will download the wallet on Mac.

-Drag the wallet into your applications, and launch it.
-Create a new account if you do not already have one.
-After clicking create, you will be asked to move your mouse randomly, to generate a private key and pass phrase.
-Save your passphrase somewhere safe, and create a backup on a USB or other storage device.
+Just like other Mac programs, drag the wallet into the applications folder and double click to launch.
+If you do not have an account already, you will need to create a new one.
+After clicking create, you will be asked to create random data by moving your mouse around, which will generate a private key and passphrase.
+Keep your pass phrase somewhere safe, preferably not on your computer.
+Also, it is a good idea to create a backup on a USB drive or other storage device.
+After clicking "Yes it's safe" the program will ask you to enter the missing word.
+This question is asked to prove that you saved and can retrieve the passphrase.

-After clicking "Yes it's safe" you will be asked to enter the missing word.
-This is to prove that you saved it responsibly.
-The Lisk Wallet interface is very clear.
-There are send and receieve tabs, and a section for voting.
-If you plan on storing Lisk for the long term, I highly reccomend voting.
-Voting allows you to forge and receive FREE Lisk.
-Read more about [Lisk forging here](https://www.reddit.com/r/Lisk/comments/6wsb9x/voting_explained/){:target="_blank"}.
+The Lisk Wallet interface is intuitive: there are send and receive buttons and a section for voting.
+You should learn about voting if you plan to store Lisk for the long term.
+Voting allows you to "forge" and receive Lisk for FREE!
+Learn more about [Lisk forging here](https://www.reddit.com/r/Lisk/comments/6wsb9x/voting_explained/){:target="_blank"}.

 ## What is the Total Supply of Lisk?

-There are currently 116,260,112 LSK.
+There are currently approximately 116,200,000 LSK.